QualitativeDataRepository/iqmrnavigator/README.md

 The different talks, speakers and rooms are stored as a collection of file.
 Each file contains a small header in form of a YAML block (called [FrontMatter](https://jekyllrb.com/docs/front-matter/)) which is used to store additional information beside a description.
 The actual schedule defining when and in which room a talk takes place is stored as a [YAML data file](https://jekyllrb.com/docs/datafiles/).

-### Schedule / Program
+### Schedule / Schedule

-The schedule of the conference linking the talks with the rooms and indicating when each talk talks place and how long it goes is set in the `_data/program.yml` file.
+The schedule of the conference linking the talks with the rooms and indicating when each talk talks place and how long it goes is set in the `_data/schedule.yml` file.
 It contains a list of days, whereby each day contains a list of rooms, whereby each room contains a list of talks.

 Each day consists of